State of Artificial Intelligence (AI) in Human Resource Management: A 2023 Report

-Professional development goals for managers are more like a guide for managers to create measurable goals for their workforce.
+Development goals for work act as a guide for managers to create measurable and attainable objectives for their employees.
 To elaborate, the goals act as a beacon for a manager to set employees’ objectives.
 The objectives may help to bring about an improvement in their performance, aligned with the company’s plans.

 Personal development goals for managers might include specific business objectives, like increasing the team’s sales; detailed leadership goals, or employees’ responsibility handling capabilities.